Nisarg221B/Notes/Technical Learning Notes/SDLC.md

 **Iterative Model** :-  It primarily focuses on preliminary growth and design, then gradually develops momentum as more complex and needs are met until the final software is completely constructed
 ![[Pasted image 20230505201114.png | 300]]

+#### Other definitions

+A **Software Requirements Specification** (SRS) is a document that explains what the software will accomplish and how it will work.

+**A Feasibility study** is an analysis or measurement of a software product in terms of how advantageous product development will be for the business in terms of practicality.
+It determines whether the project is legally, technically, and commercially feasible.